hplt-project/ia-download/README.md

 bash ia-download.sh survey_00003 ../../../two/warc/ia/ ../../../two/warc/log/ia/ 1000 ./ia-env/ia-oe\@ifi.uio.no.ini
 ```

+## Downloading step-by-step
-For more control run the following steps manually: get the list of items for the given crawl (ia search), then get file URLs and download files for those items (ia-download.py).
+For more control over the downloading process, e.g. when the previous method does not work, run the following steps manually: get the list of items for the given crawl (ia search), then get file URLs and download files for those items (ia-download.py).
 Check stderr, if downloading some of the files failed re-run ia-download.py.

 ```bash
 ia search -i collection:wide00016 > wide00016.txt